Title

 Republic Act No. 8135 grants Amcara Broadcasting Network, Inc. the franchise to establish and operate various forms of radio and television broadcasting stations in the Philippines, subject to certain responsibilities and restrictions, for a term of 25 years.

-The franchise is granted for a term of twenty-five (25) years from the date of approval of the Act unless sooner revoked or cancelled.
+The franchise is for 25 years from the date of approval of the Act unless sooner revoked or cancelled.
+If the grantee fails to operate continuously for two (2) years, the franchise is deemed ipso facto revoked.

-The grantee shall hold the national, provincial, and municipal governments harmless from all claims or actions arising from accidents or injuries caused by the construction or operation of the stations.
+The grantee must hold national, provincial, and municipal governments harmless from all claims, accounts, demands, or actions arising out of accidents or injuries to property or persons caused by the construction or operation of the stations.

-The franchise is nonexclusive and shall be subject to amendment, alteration, or repeal by Congress when public interest requires it.
+The franchise is subject to amendment, alteration, or repeal by Congress when public interest so requires, and it is not to be interpreted as an exclusive grant of the privileges provided.

 Analyze Cases Smarter, Faster